BMGhack/bmghack.github.io/README.md

 ## Meeting schedule:

-We have an initial organizational meeting scheduled Februrary 21, 2017 @ Cowork Btown.
-More info is available here: [https://nvite.com/Code4BTown/e5ae](https://nvite.com/Code4BTown/e5ae)
+Our next meeting will take place at City Hall on **March 28, 2017 at 5:30pm** .
+More info is available here: [https://nvite.com/BMGHack/d3c3](https://nvite.com/BMGHack/d3c3)

 ## Projects